expilu/AntipodalWall/README.md

 =============

-AntipodalWall is an standalone library designed to provide a so called "masonry" grid layout (much like Pinterest app).
+AntipodalWall is an standalone library designed to provide a so called "masonry" grid layout for Android (much like Pinterest app).
 This layout acommodates it's children views in a configurable number of columns letting them grow vertically as much as they need.

 Check the page [here][1]